GSometimes/Workshop1-TailwindCSS-HTML/README.md

 # Workshop # 1 - HTML/TailwindCSS

-Before we get started I wanted to start by saying thank you for joining me today.
+I want to start by saying thank you for joining me today.
 As you may, or may not, have seen on my LinkedIn post announcing this first workshop, a goal of mine is to be in a position to help others.
 One of those ways I'm looking to make that impact is through teaching.

-Before I was made the career change to becoming a frontend developer I was a chef for the last ten years.
+Before I made the career change to becoming a frontend developer I was a chef for the last ten years.
 Two of my favorite things that I got to do in the restaurant industry was be a trainer and to do restaurant openings.
 I really find a sense of purpose by helping others grow and it was an amazing experience to constantly train new people in multiple facets of a restaurant.

+Now, the build!

 ## Project Overview - Palette